 - Now pour 1” inch apple cider vinegar into the trap and set it near your infested plants.

 The gnats (especially fruit flies) will climb into the bottle to get to the sweet-smelling vinegar and be unable to escape, eventually drowning.
+More on How to kill fungus gnats in soil with vinegar.

 Fly strips or sticky traps also work very well against these airborne pests.
 As for the larvae, the best remedy is a neem soil soak.